|NH HOME||About||Home Health||Hospice||Senior HealthLink|

 - Letter from homebound resident 1921

-The evolution of what is today's NHA has progressed nonstop through wars, the great flu epidemic, the Great Depression, polio, radical social change, Medicare, moon landings, managed care, along with technological and medical breakthroughs too incredible and numerous to count.
+The evolution of what is today's Neighborhood Health has progressed nonstop through wars, the great flu epidemic, the Great Depression, polio, radical social change, Medicare, moon landings, managed care, along with technological and medical breakthroughs too incredible and numerous to count.
 Nearly 100 years after the simple beginning in 1912, the vision of those nine founders remains valid and vital.
 The Chester County community still benefits from their bold, visionary work.